UPPMAX/programming_formalisms/docs/literature/README.md

 ## References

+- `[Alkaoud and Walcott, 2018]` Alkaoud, Hessah, and Kristen R. Walcott.
+  "Quality metrics of test suites in test-driven designed applications."
+  International Journal of Software Engineering Applications (IJSEA) 2018 (2018).

 - `[Allen and Mehler, 2019]` Allen, Christopher, and David MA Mehler.
   "Open science challenges, benefits and tips in early career and beyond."
   PLoS biology 17.5 (2019): e3000246.